 Problem:Applying for insurance quotes is a daunting and tedious process which can be intimidating for potential clients unfamiliar with the industry.
-Capturing all the required details to obtain an accurate quote can be a slow manual process involving long forms or seemingly endless digital web forms..
-This process has to be repeated for every policy quote.
-The waiting period to receive a quote can be from 24 hours up to a few days, leaving potential clients frustrated and less likely to sign up.
+The waiting period to receive a quote can be from twenty-four hours to a few days, leaving potential clients frustrated and less likely to sign up.

-As seen in Figure 1 – NIC currently supports four quote options.
-A user is also able to select ‘ALL’ allowing them to easily get quotes for all four options without having to re-enter required information common across multiple quotes.
+As seen below, NIC currently supports four quote options.
+A user is also able to select ALL, which allows them to easily get quotes for all four options without having to re-enter required information common across multiple quotes.

 Shared quote features

-Date capturing via chatbot can be challenging, with multiple format types and no calendar date pickers available.
+Date capturing via chatbot can be challenging because there are multiple format types and no calendar date pickers available.
 NIC is able to handle various date formats, allowing the user to enter dates in their preferred format.

-When entering large numbers - building value, for example - NIC is able to interpret multiple number formats e.g. 350k = R350 000 or 1.5 mill = R1 500 000.
+When entering large numbers, NIC is able to interpret multiple number formats.
+For example, 350k = R350 000 and 1.5 mill = R1 500 000.
 This allows the user to easily complete the required fields for an accurate quote without having to worry about mistyping a zero.

-Back and help functionality is also offered throughout the user journey by typing ‘back’ or ‘help’ into NIC’s message window.
-Navigating back allows a user to select a different menu option or to simply edit a field that they have previously answered.
-Typing ‘help’ displays hint text for the current question NIC is asking the user, and live agent assistance is offered via the ‘Contact Us’ flow or by directly asking NIC for a live agent.
+Back and help navigational functionality is also offered throughout the user journey by typing “back” or “help” into NIC’s message window.
+Navigating back allows a user to select a different menu option or to simply edit a field that they previously answered.
+Typing “help” displays hint text for the current question NIC is asking the user.
+Live agent assistance is also offered via the “Contact Us” flow, or by directly asking NIC for a live agent.

-Validation is shared across quote types as there is a variety of data types captured by NIC - Date of Births, ID Numbers, Suburbs, Vehicle Makes, Residence Types, Currency values, Month/Year combinations, Email addresses and Phone Numbers for example.
+Validation is shared across quote types as there is a variety of data types captured by NIC.
 The Atura Form Engine allows the current field being captured to be validated simultaneously so no invalid information is captured before submitting to the Nedbank API for the required quote.

 Vehicle quote features